leboralli/biopython_rep/README.md

 # biopython_rep
-Repository of functional scripts in Biopython
+Individual repository of functional scripts in Biopython.